-- i) The replacement of the sports fields and facilities from Greenfields, including enhanced provision; - ii) Additional formal playing fields to meet the needs of the Shropshire Playing Pitch Strategy included those identified in the Place Plan for Market Drayton and surrounding area, and any updates that may be agreed at the time the proposal is brought forward;

-- iii) Contributions made towards meeting off-site open space requirements required as a consequence of new housing and employment development in accordance with Shropshire Council's Open Space Planning Guidance. - iv) Such additional formal and informal open space that may serve the wider needs of the community as may be determined and for which resources are made available through revisions to the Place Plan or alternative funding sources.
+- 1. The replacement of the sports fields and facilities from Greenfields, including enhanced provision; - 2.
+Additional formal playing fields to meet the needs of the Shropshire Playing Pitch Strategy included those identified in the Place Plan for Market Drayton and surrounding area, and any updates that may be agreed at the time the proposal is brought forward; - 3.
+Contributions made towards meeting off-site open space requirements required as a consequence of new housing and employment development in accordance with SAMDev Plan Policy MD2. - 4.
+Such additional formal and informal open space that may serve the wider needs of the community as may be determined and for which resources are made available through revisions to the Place Plan or alternative funding sources.

 The provision of associated facilities such as changing rooms, club houses, floodlighting and vehicle parking shall be located where it will not adversely affect the amenity of any neighbouring residential properties.
-Vehicular parking shall be provided to meet the standards of Shropshire County Council.
+Appropriate car parking provision shall be made.
 In bringing forward the proposal measures should be included to make the area as accessible as possible by walking and cycling.
 Measures should also include contributions towards the natural environment network of the town and surrounding area in accordance with Core Strategy policy CS17 and SAMDev Plan policy MD12.